Status: Common regular spring and fall migrant and breeder west and central, fairly common east.

 Summer: This species breeds statewide, although numbers are lower in the east; counts made across the state 15-17 May 2005 showed Western: Eastern Kingbird ratio east of the Panhandle (six counties) of 302:112 and in the Panhandle (four counties) 213:31 (Stephen J. Dinsmore, personal communication).
-BBS and eBird data reflect this decrease in density from west to east across the state.
+BBS data reflect this decrease in density from west to east across the state.

-Western Kingbird expanded its breeding range in the 20th Century eastward across Nebraska (Swenk and Dawson 1921; Squires 1928).
+Western Kingbird expanded its breeding range in the 20th Century eastward across Nebraska (Swenk and Dawson 1921, Squires 1928).
 Bruner et al (1904) stated that it occurred east to about the 100th meridian and to the mouth of the Niobrara River in the north, and further east was but a rare migrant.
 However, there is an early eastern record of a nest with eggs 13 Jun 1874 in Douglas Co (Carpenter; Mollhoff 2022).
 It now is not uncommon in eastern cities and towns, and sometimes it may be locally numerous; three pairs were found along 40th St in Omaha 29 Jul 2009.
-In Jefferson Co in the 1960s Western Kingbird was rare to absent, but in 2020 Eastern and Western occur in about equal numbers (Matt Hansen, pers. comm.).
+In Jefferson Co in the 1960s Western Kingbird was rare to absent, but in 2020 Eastern and Western occur in about equal numbers (Matt Hansen, personal communication).